 I grew up in Akhuryan, a village located in the Shirak region of Armenia.
 For my studies, I moved to Yerevan where I studied at the Armenian State University of Economics obtaining both a Bachelor’s and Master’s degree in the field of mathematical modeling.
 During my studies, I started working with the Economic Development and Research Center where I was responsible for data analysis and reporting.
 I transitioned to the Office of the President where I continued my efforts in the field of data analysis and reporting.

 Today, I am one of the newer members of the Admissions team where I am responsible for supporting applicants with our online application system, managing the Admissions web site, and continuing my work with data.
-It’s been an exciting first few months and I must confess that during this short period I already feel part of the AUA family.
+It’s been an exciting first year and I must confess that during this period I already feel part of the AUA family.